-communication has grown at a breakneck pace during the last decade.
-This new
+Digital communication has grown at a breakneck pace during the last decade.
+This new mode of communication will have an affect on our daily lives.

-Digital communication has enhanced mobility, which is a part of our daily lives.
-This advancement has resulted in a shift in mobility that may now be referred to as “smart”.
+Digital communication has enhanced mobility, and is the connection of many elements of technology and mobility, a rethinking of the transportation infrastructure used in daily life and business.
+This advancement has resulted in a shift in mobility and are now referred to as “smart”.

 The Meaning of Smart Mobility

-Smart Mobility is a new and revolutionary approach to transportation that is greener, safer, and more efficient.
+Smart Mobility is a new and revolutionary approach to transportation, that transform it into being more green, safe, and efficient.

-Smart Mobility is defined as the use of alternative forms of transportation in addition to or instead of owning a gas-powered car – Car sharing, public transit, walking, bicycling, and other modes of mobility are all examples of this.
+Smart Mobility is defined as the use of alternative forms of transportation in addition to or instead of owning a gas-powered car.
+This includes electric vehicles, Car sharing, public transit, walking, bicycling, and other modes of mobility.

 Increased traffic congestion and its associated side effects, such as pollution, deaths, and wasted time, prompted the need for Smart Mobility.